 The active drug in Bydureon BCise is exenatide in an extended-release form.
 Bydureon BCise is classified as a glucagon-like peptide-1 (GLP-1) agonist.
 Bydureon BCise isn’t currently available as a generic.

 Bydureon BCise is given as a subcutaneous injection with a pen device called an autoinjector.
 The vial and pen forms of Bydureon have been discontinued.

 For information on the dosage of Bydureon BCise, including its form, strength, and how to take the drug, keep reading.
-For a more thorough look at Bydureon BCise, see the drug’s medication guide.
+For a comprehensive look at Bydureon BCise, see this article.